statelyai/rfcs/text/0000-system-receptionist.md

 - An actor communicating with any arbitrary actor
 - A system-level actor (such as a logging or notification actor) being made available to any actor
 - Retrieving non-stale data from another actor
-- Grouping actors
-- Communicating with groups of related actors
+- Grouping & communicating with groups of related actors

 ## Detailed design